Gun control in Germany: Regulation after the 1919 Treaty of Versailles

 On August 7, 1920, rising fears whether or not Germany could have rebellions prompted the government to enact a second gun-regulation law called the Law on the Disarmament of the People.
 It put into effect the provisions of the Versailles Treaty in regard to the limit on military-type weapons.

 However in spite of their intentions, all these laws failed to effectively put a complete stop to gun use and ownership.
 To fix this and fully comply to the Treaty, in 1928 the Law on Firearms and Ammunition was enacted.
 It relaxed gun restrictions as to ownership (but not as to their use and instruction on their use, as these were still illegal according to the Versailles Treaty) and put into effect a strict firearm licensing scheme.
 Under this scheme, Germans could possess firearms, but were required to have separate permits to do the following: own or sell firearms, carry firearms (including handguns), manufacture firearms, and professionally deal in firearms and ammunition.
-Furthermore, the law restricted ownership of firearms to "... persons whose trustworthiness is not in question and who can show a need for a (gun) permit."
+Furthermore, the law restricted ownership of firearms to "... people whose trustworthiness is not in question and who can show a need for a (gun) permit."

 Especially car associations lobbied for an easy gun permit for car owners which was granted by the government for drivers traveling often in the countryside.